ykkim123/ykkim123.github.io/_posts/2020-07-06-Probabilistic-Record-Linkage.md

 layout: post
 title: "Probabilistic Record Linkage"
 date: "2020-02-22"
-description: "This post explains probabilistic record linkage as a method of data integration, and parameter estimation for implementing the algorithm."
+description: "To begin with, let's discuss about two types of record linkage:

+- Deterministic record linkage
+- Probabilistic record linkage"
 category:
   - featured
 # tags will also be used as html meta keywords.